malumonteiro/maratona-explorer-3/README.md

-# maratona-explorer-3 da ROCKETSEAT.
+# maratona-explorer-3 from ROCKETSEAT.
-Cardápio online.

-Utilizando HTML e CSS puro.
+Learning HTML and CSS.